ALBruzos/ALBruzos.github.io/_pages/cv.md

 :   *2016 – 2022*
 :   Specialization in Cancer.
 :   Title of Doctoral Thesis: _"Evolution of bivalve transmissible cancers"_
-:   Deposit date: 10/06/2022; Defense date: 07/09/2022

 **MSc. in Bioinformatics**, Universitat Autònoma de Barcelona, Spain.
 :   *2015 – 2016*
-:   Specialization (elective module) in Genomics.
+:   Specialization in Genomics.
 :   Title of Master Thesis: _"The Full Catalogue of L1 Active Loci in the Cancer Genome"_
-:   Issuance degree date: 29/07/2016

 **BSc. in Biology**, Universidade de Santiago de Compostela, Spain.
 :   *2011 – 2015*
-:   Third year abroad at Université Libre de Bruxelles (Belgium) with an _Erasmus_ scholarship.
+:   Erasmus year abroad at Université Libre de Bruxelles (Belgium).
 :   Title of Degree thesis: _“Interpopulation variability in the level of photosynthesis inactivation by heat stress in Arbutus unedo”_ (With Honours)
-:   Issuance degree date: 31/07/2015

 [More info](https://albruzos.github.io/education/)